cs4241-20a/a4-creative-coding/README.md

 Your application is required to implement the following functionalities:

-- A server created using Express.
-This server can be as simple as needed.
 - A client-side interactive experience using at least one of the following web technologies frameworks.
   - [Three.js](https://threejs.org/): A library for 3D graphics / VR experiences
   - [D3.js](https://d3js.org): A library that is primarily used for interactive data visualizations
   - [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API): A 2D raster drawing API included in all modern browsers
   - [SVG](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API): A 2D vector drawing framework that enables shapes to be defined via XML.
   - [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API): An API for audio synthesis, analysis, processing, and file playback.
-- A user interface for interaction with your project, which must expose at least six parameters for user control. [dat.gui](https://workshop.chromeexperiments.com/examples/gui/#1--Basic-Usage) is highly recommended for this.
+- A user interface for interaction with your project, which must expose at least six parameters for user control. [tweakpane](https://cocopon.github.io/tweakpane/) is highly recommended for this.
 You might also explore interaction by tracking mouse movement via the `window.onmousemove` event handler in tandem with the `event.clientX` and `event.clientY` properties.
-Consider using the [Pointer Events API](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events) to ensure that that mouse and touch events will both be supported in your app.
+Consider using the [Pointer Events API](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events) to ensure that that both mouse and touch events will both be supported in your app.
 - Your application should display basic documentation for the user interface when the application first loads.
-This documentation should be dismissable, however, users should be able to redisplay it via either a help buton (this could, for example, be inside a dat.gui interface) or via a keyboard shortcut (commonly the question mark).
-- Your HTML and CSS should validate.
-There are options/plugins for most IDEs to check validation.

 The interactive experience should possess a reasonable level of complexity.
 Some examples:
 ### Three.js